Nick Ahmed Player Props: Diamondbacks vs. Marlins

 Nick Ahmed At The Plate

-- Ahmed is batting .450 during his last games and is riding a five-game hitting streak.
+- Ahmed is batting .474 during his last outings and is riding a six-game hitting streak.

-- Ahmed has gotten a hit in six of seven games this year (85.7%), with more than one hit on three occasions (42.9%).
+- Ahmed has picked up a hit in 87.5% of his eight games this year, with multiple hits in 37.5% of those games.

-- In seven games played this season, he has not gone deep.
+- He has not hit a long ball in his eight games this season.

-- Ahmed has driven in a run in three games this season (42.9%), including one multiple-RBI game.
+- In three games this season, Ahmed has picked up an RBI, with more than one RBI once.

-- He has scored in three of seven games so far this season.
+- He has scored in three of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.